ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 =================

-When the kernel is built with Morello support and the hardware supports Morello, Morello functionalities are made available to all native userspace threads, and the feature is advertised via ``HWCAP2_MORELLO``.
+When the kernel is built with Morello support and the hardware supports Morello, Morello functionalities are made available to all userspace threads, and the feature is advertised via ``HWCAP2_MORELLO``.
-No explicit opt-in is required, as all added features are fully backwards-compatible and **do not modify the existing kernel-user ABI**.

 Morello support is built in when ``CONFIG_ARM64_MORELLO`` is selected.
 This requires the compiler to support Morello.